-Traveling to or from work on public transport is rarely pleasant, especially if you're stuck on your feet for the journey, (or worse still, with someone's armpit in your face).
+Travelling to or from work on public transport is rarely pleasant, especially if you're stuck on your feet for the journey (or worse still, with someone's stinky armpit in your face).
 So, on your next bus or metro ride, if you’re lucky enough to have a seat, why not pass it to a stranger who looks like they need it more than you?
-The happiness you get from this random act of kindness will make standing up just that little bit more bearable!
+The happiness you will spread from this random act of kindness will make standing up just that little bit more bearable.

 Research suggests that listening to the music we love helps us to be kinder, creative and more helpful.
 In that case, share your favorite track on social media and maybe you can help spread some joy or even introduce your friends to some new sounds they will fall in love with.

 In our increasingly busy world, it seems there’s never quite enough time to keep up with all of our loved-ones.
 Most of us know rely on instant messages or texts to communicate with friend and family but we should never underestimate the power of talking and listening to each other in an actual live phone call.
 So, ring or Skype a family member of friend you’ve been meaning to get in touch with for ages.
 Just pick up the phone and do it.
 And don't forget to tell them that you love them: hearing those three words will always brighten someone's day.

 • JOIN US!
 Find your tribe on happiness.com through shared passions •